| Go to the first, previous, next, last section, table of contents.

 example below.

-host may be either a hostname or an IP address.
-If
+The value of hostmay be either a hostname or an IP address.
+IfhostisNULLor the string"localhost", a connection to

 the local host is assumed.
 If the OS supports sockets (Unix) or named pipes